JamJestJam/CodersSchool/STL/readme.md

 ## Associative containers

-Container is associative when elements inside container are sorted and computation complexity to find a element is O(log n) Example of associative containers:
+The container is associative when the elements inside the container are sorted, and the computational complexity to find an element is O(log n).
+Example of associative containers:
     - set
     - map